LennartFr/blockchain-meetup-2018/README.md

 ## Raheel Zubairy

 Raheel is a software Engineer focused on developing journeys for Emerging Technologies team, part of IBM’s Digital Business Group.
 He has worked on journeys showcasing Blockchain technologies and Fintech services.
 In addition, his interests include IoT and Data Science.
 Raheel’s previous experience includes over five years in the energy industry.
 He completed his bachelors and masters degrees from Texas A&M University.
 Raheel is an avid sports fan.

+# Details

+What we'll do

+Blockchain is one of the most written-about technologies in the world today, promising to modernize and revolutionize business processing from Supply Chain to Healthcare, Food Traceability, Voting, Payment and Digital Currency, Real Estate, Aircraft Maintenance, International Payments, Insurance (Smart Contracts), Regulatory Compliance and Audit, etc.

+So come and learn how to get started writing Blockchain apps, how to run them on your laptop and bring them to the cloud.

 # Agenda: